fommil/fpmortals/manuscript/under-review.md

 The complexity of a data type also has implications on testing.
 It is practically impossible to test every possible input to a function, but it is easy to test a sample of values with the [scalacheck](https://www.scalacheck.org/) property testing library as we will see in the next section.
+If a random sample of a data type has a low probability of being valid, it's a sign that the data has been modelling incorrectly.

 ### Optimisations